writings on math, logic, philosophy and art

 The principle of triviality

-Any self-consistent body of knowledge can be reduced to a number of clear elementary postulates and everything else would follow from them.
-So, any body of knowledge for which it is not immediately clear what these postulates are, is not self-consistent.
+Any self-consistent body of knowledge can be reduced to a number of clear elementary postulates from which everything else logically follows.
+Therefore, if the foundational postulates of a system are not immediately apparent, the system is likely not self-consistent.

-Also, the number of those postulates is usually small.
+Also, the number of those postulates is usually small (this is the rule of thumb part).

-Example: most religious doctrines, astrology, cryptocurrenciesetc.
+Example: most religious doctrines, political ideologies, astrology, cryptocurrencies etc.

 Popper's argument